ssehztirom/GCB-2022-WS1/README.md

 # GCB-2022-WS1

-Here you can find the Jupyter Notebooks for the course we held at the GCB 2022 in Halle (Saale) [https://gcb2022.de/GCB2022_Workshops.html](https://gcb2022.de/GCB2022_Workshops.html).
+Here you can find the Jupyter Notebooks for the [course](https://gcb2022.de/GCB2022_Workshops.html) we held at the GCB 2022 in Halle (Saale).
 Notebooks are flagged as PracticalsI and PracticalsII dependent on the morning (I) and afternoon (II) session where they are referred to.
 _Exercises notebooks lack the solution of the posed tasks while _Solutions notebooks don´t :).